Hernando County, Florida: Early European Pioneers and Founding

+American Civil War

 During the Civil War, Hernando County primarily contributed foodstuffs, cotton, and lumber to the Confederacy.
-Although Union ships imposed a blockade on the port of Bayport, runners enjoyed a great deal of success—enough to lead the Union in June 1864 to order some 150–250 troops to destroy Confederate stockpiles in the county.
-In early July, the expedition marched northward from Anclote River to Brooksville, meeting some resistance from assembled Confederate troops hastily organized to protect the city.
+Although Union ships imposed a blockade on the port of Bayport, runners enjoyed a great deal of success—enough to lead the Union in June 1864 to order some 150–250 troop to destroy Confederate stockpiles in the county.
+In early July, the expeditions, including 2 companies from the 2nd U.S. Florida Cavalry, marched northward from Anclote River to Brooksville, meeting some resistance from assembled Confederate troops hastily organized to protect the city.
 The Federal troops won this engagement (known locally as the Brooksville Raid and marched to Bayport, where they and an auxiliary force landing from gunboats sacked Rebel operations.
 The skirmish between Union raiders and local Confederates is reenacted annually in the county.

 At least one unit that fought in the Civil War was mustered in Hernando County.
 The Hernando County "Wildcats," formed Company C of 3rd Florida Infantry Regiment.
 The unit was captained by Walter Terry Saxon who was reportedly well liked by his men.
 He was paid roughly $20,000 for work surveying the Everglades.
 He used most of this money to arm and equip the Wildcats.

+Reconstruction

+Despite many citizens', including new immigrants, attempts at making Hernando an open and welcoming place, the county became one of the many Florida plantation counties that was a hotbed for Ku Klux Klan activity.
 Arthur St. Clair, a minister, was lynched in Hernando County, Florida, in 1877 for performing the wedding of a black man and white woman.

 The county courthouse was destroyed by a fire on September 29, 1877.
 On June 2, 1887, the Florida State Legislature divided Hernando County into three independent counties: Pasco County to the south, Citrus County to the north, and Hernando County in the middle.
 Since then, Hernando County's borders have remained unchanged.